magomimmo/modern-cljs/doc/tutorial-11.md

 you can find a beautiful clojure-ish programming style.
 It uses the anonymous reification idiom which allows you to attach a predefined protocol to any data/structured data you want.
 Take your time to study it.
-I promise you will be rewared.
+I promise you will be rewarded.

 Anyway, we're not here to discuss programming elegance, but to solve the problem of preventing the `action` attached to the login form to